-- Solid Wastes.
+- 1. Solid Wastes.
 No solid materials, including building materials, shall be discharged into Waters of the U.S., except as authorized by a Section 404 permit.
 Solid waste storage areas shall be located at least 50 feet from drainage facilities and watercourses and outside of areas prone to flooding or ponding.
 Designate waste storage areas and provide dumpsters of sufficient size and number with lids to contain the solid waste generated by the project.
-In addition, provide trash receptacles in laydown yards, field trailer areas or at locations where workers congregate for lunch and break periods.
-Non-salvageable solid waste shall be disposed in accordance with all laws, rules, and applicable regulations. - Sanitary Waste Materials.
+In addition, provide trash receptacles in laydown yards, field trailer areas, or at locations where workers will congregate for lunch and break periods.
+Non-salvageable solid waste shall be disposed in accordance with all laws, rules, and applicable regulations. - 2.
+Dewatering.
+Discharges from dewatering operations must be directed through an appropriate pollution prevention/treatment measure, such as a pump discharge filter bag, sediment trap or sediment basin prior to being discharged from the site or into a water body of the State.
+Under no circumstances are discharges from dewatering operations to be discharged directly into streams, rivers, lakes or other areas beyond the permitted project area.
+Likewise, discharges into storm sewer systems that do not drain to a suitable on-site treatment facility, such as a basin, are also prohibited.
+Discharges from dewatering operations must also be conducted in a manner sufficient to prevent erosion from the discharge runoff. - Sanitary Waste Materials.
 The Contractor shall not create or allow unsanitary conditions.
 All personnel involved with construction activities must comply with state and local sanitary or septic system regulations.
 Temporary sanitary facilities will be provided at the site throughout the construction phase.
 They must be utilized by all construction personnel and serviced by a commercial operator to maintain function and prevent unsanitary conditions.
-Portable toilets must be securely anchored and are not allowed within 30 feet of stormwater inlets or within 50 feet of a Water of the U.S.
+Portable toilets must be securely anchored and are not allowed within 30 feet of stormwater inlets or within 50' of a Water of the U.S.